ericomonteiro/easy-queue-go/docs/product/overview.md

 **Maria**, a customer, schedules a haircut at *Beleza Pura Salon*.
 She joins the digital queue and sees her position: "You are 3rd in line."

-When the system estimates her service will start in 25 minutes, EasyQueue sends a notification:
+When the system estimates her service will start in 25 minutes, EasyQueue sends a **WhatsApp notification**:
 > "Hi Maria, your turn is coming!
 You are about 10 minutes away — it's time to start heading to the salon."

 Once Maria is **2 km from the location**, she can perform a **check-in**, confirming her presence.
-The salon receives a real-time update, keeping the queue accurate and flowing.
+The salon receives a **real-time WhatsApp alert**, keeping the queue accurate and flowing.

-Maria arrives at the right time, receives her service without waiting, and rates her experience — while the business maintains full control of flow and punctuality.
+Maria arrives at the right time, receives her service without waiting, and rates her experience — while the business maintains full control of flow and punctuality through automated WhatsApp communications.

 ---